jhu-cs-uima-sp22/team-L-peanuts/README.md

 Password: peanuts

+NOTE: You can also create a login for testing.

 **State of App:**

 The app functions properly.
 Nearly all of our original sprint 1 tasks were completed.
 We just did not get a chance to implement the edit foods page since we are still working on getting the add foods page working.